 One of the major highlights and key attractions of a low calorie sweet is that they can help you satiate your sweet tooth.
 Once your sweet craving is satisfied, the body releases feel-good endorphins and you feel happy and stress-free whenever you have these sweets.

-The common myth that people have is that they need not be watchful about portion sizes when they consume sugar-free sweets.
+The common misconception people have is that they need not be watchful about portion sizes when they consume sugar-free sweets.
 But whatever you eat, you need to be careful about the amounts you consume and have everything in moderation.

 Another disadvantage is that these sweets can affect your appetite and prevent you from realizing your true hunger signals.
 They create a feeling of fullness, which may be because of gas production or the empty calories they contribute.

-Don’t blame Diwali or the festive season for your flabby tummy and waistline, when you are the one who has to exercise self-discipline and create positive change.
+Don’t blame Diwali or the festive season for your flabby tummy and waistline, when you’re the one who has to exercise self-discipline and create positive change.
 Your best option is to balance a healthy diet with a continuous exercise regime to stay trim and fit all your life.

-Preethi Rahul is a Registered Dietitian with over 4 years of experience in the field on nutrition.
-She is a life member of the Indian dietetic association and moderator of the Indian Dietetic Association on Linked in.
+Preethi Rahul is a Registered Dietitian with over 4 years of experience in the field of nutrition.
+She is a life member of the Indian dietetic association and moderator of the Indian Dietetic Association on Linkedin.
 She graduated in Nutrition, Food Service Management and Dietetics and holds a diploma in Clinical Nutrition & Dietetics from Chennai University.

-Writing has been her forte and passion and she has been writing on diet, health and nutrition for various health portals like Femina, Rediff, TimesWellness, Complete Wellbeing, Mother and Baby, Just for Woman, and newspapers like Times of India, Hindustan times.
-Her specialties include childhood nutrition, nutrition for weight loss, diabetes and cardiac diseases.
-Visit her blog at http://preethiscorner.blogspot.com
+Writing has been her forte and passion and she has been writing on diet, health, and nutrition for various health portals like Femina, Rediff, TimesWellness, Complete Wellbeing, Mother and Baby, Just for Woman, and newspapers like Times of India, Hindustan Times.
+Her specialities include childhood nutrition, nutrition for weight loss, diabetes and cardiac diseases.
+Visit her blog at